Donald Trump Attacks Twitter Using POTUS Account After He Was Banned, Site Deletes It Within Seconds

-Donald Trump lashed out at Twitter after the site banned him on Friday evening, taking instead to the official account of the president of the United States to attack the platform in a series of tweets that were deleted within seconds.
+Donald Trump lashed out at Twitter after the site banned him on Friday evening, taking to the official account of the president of the United States to attack the platform in a series of tweets that were deleted within seconds.

-Twitter had given Trump a temporary ban earlier in the week following the attack on the U.S. Capitol, which many blamed on Trump.
-Earlier on Wednesday, the president spoke to a rally near the White House, reiterating his unfounded claims of voter fraud and telling his supporters that he would march with them to the Capitol.
+Twitter had given Trump a temporary ban earlier in the week following the attack on the U.S. Capitol, which many blamed on him.
+Earlier on Wednesday, he had spoken at a rally near the White House, reiterating his unfounded claims of voter fraud and telling his supporters that he would march with them to the Capitol.
 Trump instead returned to the White House, reportedly watching in excitement as the crowds surrounded the building and attacked.

-Twitter suspended the @POTUS account within seconds of Trump posting from it pic.twitter.com/XgHRfHv1R9

-In the messages posted to the official @POTUS page that belongs to the office holder, Trump accused Twitter of trying to silence both him and his political supporters.
+In the messages posted to the official @POTUS page that belongs to the officeholder, Trump accused Twitter of trying to silence both him and his political supporters.

 “As I have been saying for a long time, Twitter has gone further and further in banning free speech, and tonight, Twitter employees have coordinated with the Democrats and the Radical Left in removing my account from their platform, to silence me — and YOU, the 75,000,000 great patriots who voted for me,” he wrote.